INTI-CMNB/Lattuino_IP_Core/README.md

 Currently oriented to the Kefir I board (iCE40HX4K + Arduino/ChipKit connectors and MCP3008 A/D)

+A reduced version (only I/O pins and RS-232, with a small ammount of flash and RAM) is available for the iCEStick and IceZum Alhambra is available (iCE40HX1K).

 ## What's needed to synthesize the IP core

 You need to install the Lattice [iCECube2](http://www.latticesemi.com/iCEcube2) tool.